Bolt-Down Pole Installation – Guidelines & Requirements for Install<br />

 Pole Installation: Height and Depth Considerations

-There are a number of variables to consider when selecting the most appropriate poles for your project.
+There are some variables to consider when selecting the most appropriate poles for your project.
 Pole height, depth, and diameter are major factors to consider.
 The standard pole heights are 20, 25, and 30 feet.
 The advantage of using taller poles is increased light distribution, which means fewer dark spots, shadows, and hot spots.
 The disadvantage of taller poles is that you may require higher-powered fixtures to make sure the light reaches the ground; this can increase cost, EPA loads, and even the number of necessary poles.
 Many cities also have pole-height regulations that ensure the light does not interfere with traffic and does not introduce the need for warning signs.
 Each city requires a different height, though the standard is typically around 25 feet.
-Pole height also depends on a number of factors: Lamp wattage, pole spacing, the distance between poles, light intensity, and area illumination must all be considered.
+Pole height also depends on many factors: Lamp wattage, pole spacing, the distance between poles, light intensity, and area illumination must all be considered.

-The bottom line is that it is of paramount importance to consult a building instructor and/or engineer to evaluate the area prior to any installation.
+The bottom line is that it is of paramount importance to consult a building instructor and/or engineer to evaluate the area before any installation.
 This is an investment in the integrity of your solution and is one well worth making.
 Access Fixtures cannot and will not provide specific footing requirements for your poles.

 Most local engineers will know the recommended pole foundation design for your area.
 They can then modify these recommendations to best suit your specific project.
-In certain parts of Florida, for example, code suggests a 30-inch diameter pier with a reinforcing rebar cage in an eight- to ten-foot deep Sonotube.
-In Georgia, however, all poles under fifty feet are recommended to have a twenty-fourinch diameter with six footdeep reinforced concrete.
+In certain parts of Florida, for example, code suggests a 30-inch diameter pier with a reinforcing rebar cage in an eight- to ten-foot-deep Sonotube.
+In Georgia, however, all poles under fifty feet are recommended to have a twenty-fourinch diameter with six–foot–deep reinforced concrete.
 Each city and state differ in its requirements.

 Codes and Regulations